SFDO-Tooling/CumulusCI/docs/tasks.rst

 	 *Optional*

 	 If set, all namespace prefixes for the namespace specified are stripped from files and filenames

-``-o namespace_tokenize NAMESPACETOKENIZE``
-	 *Optional*

-	 If set, all namespace prefixes for the namespace specified are replaced with tokens for use with namespace_inject

 ``-o check_only CHECKONLY``
 	 *Optional*